GoChapaa/Documentation/README.md

 **2. FUND YOUR WALLET**

-Use your mobile money or crypto wallet  to fund your Gochapaa account
+Use your mobile money or crypto wallet  to fund your GoChapaa account

 **3. BUY AND SELL CRYPTO IN REALTIME**